wiggleport/wiggle-docs/linkages.rst

 Linkages
 ========

-While :ref:`json-models` stand for values and structures that are immovable as long as the hardware stays attached, *linkages* are Wiggleport's way of representing settings and inputs that can move and slide, but maybe only in carefully controlled ways.
+While fixed  :ref:`json-models` stand for values and structures that are immovable as long as the hardware stays attached, *linkages* are Wiggleport's way of representing settings and inputs that can change in carefully controlled ways.

 Linkages are based on `mathematical expressions`_: you can use them to define values based on the result of a calculation.
 Like their mechanical namesake, these linkages can both push and pull: they can transmit changes and they can transmit constraints.